jon-wong-sutd/git-lessons/git-lesson.md

 {% assign first-tree-short = first-tree | slice: 0, 5 %}
 {% assign second-tree-short = second-tree | slice: 0, 5 %}

 Note the 2 different *tree* objects pointed to by the 2 commits.
-Write yours down somewhere quick and easy, like I do:
+Write yours down somewhere quick and easy, like I do, mapping yours to mine:
 {% highlight text %}
 first-commit: {{ first-commit-short }}
 second-commit: {{ second-commit-short }}